AlexanderWatts/jtools/README.md

 # jtools

-CLI tools for working with JSON written in Rust.
+CLI tools for working with JSON written in Rust

 **Aim**

-Manage JSON without relying on an online tool, ensuring clear and concise error reporting to make debugging easier.
+Manage JSON without relying on an online tool, ensuring clear and concise error reporting to make debugging easier

 **Features**